readthedocs/readthedocs.org/docs/guides/jupyter.rst

 - If you want to use :ref:`other notebook formats <other-formats>` or :ref:`generate a thumbnail gallery from your notebooks <notebook-galleries>`, nbsphinx is the right choice.
-- If you will be focusing on MyST Markdown notebooks or want to leverage a more optimized execution workflow and a more streamlined parsing mechanism, you should use MyST-NB.
+- If you want to leverage a more optimized execution workflow and a more streamlined parsing mechanism, you should use MyST-NB.

-For the rest of this document we will focus on `nbsphinx`_ because it is more flexible and offers some extra functionality, and we will point out the differences with `MyST-NB`_ where appropriate.
+For the rest of this document we will focus on `nbsphinx`_, and we will point out the differences with `MyST-NB`_ where appropriate.
 Notice that they can't both be used at the same time.